MariaSzarek/131_hasta/README.md

 # Hasta reservation

-Script to check available court slots throughout the day.
+This is an application that allows users to view available time slots for courts.
 Free slots must be longer than 1 hour.

 #### Example return: